Maura Trice

 adapt or succumb

-Adapt or Succumb imagines a world scarred by greed, rules, and systems that force people to live against their nature.
-Her dress is made of paper—fragments of messages, discarded orders, and voices meant to control—fragile, layered, and yet resilient.
+Imagine a world scarred by greed, rules, and systems that force people to live against their nature.
+A woman stands in a dress is made of paper - fragile, layered, and yet resilient.

 Point of reverie